mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

    - Use the server name, username, and password you chose during setup to connect to your new database.
    ![Database overview](images/overview-database.png)
 - For further guidance, you can refer to the following link: [Quickstart: Create an Azure Database for PostgreSQL server in the Azure portal](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal)

+**Information:**
+  - To create a MySQL in Azure, follow the instructions in this [link](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/quickstart-create-server-portal).

 ## 4. Create a Storage Account on Azure